deanenettles/YourLastNameTECH272Spring2024/README.md

-THese are class project files from TECH272 Montgomery COllege Spring 2024
+These are class project files from TECH272 Montgomery College Spring 2024